Charles Price (swindler)

 Charles Price (died 1787), otherwise Old Patch, was a prolific English forger and swindler.
+He was said to have made a total of £200,000 by his swindles across his career.

+Career

+Early career, first legal trouble

 Price began his career when seventeen years old, covering his deceit within the occupations of "comedian, brewer, lottery-office keeper, stockbroker, gambler and forger."
 He later turned to the Bank of England as the focus of a counterfeit scheme.
 His swindles included a confidence trick on an actor called Foote, persuading him into a partnership in a brewery, then absconding with the profits, leaving Foote with liabilities of £500.
 On setting up an illicit still he was arrested and sent to Newgate Prison until he paid a fine of £1,600; he was released through the intercession Lord Littleton and Foote, and forgiven the fine.
 He next became a fraudulent lottery office keeper, and disappeared with funds from a "big prize."

+Lifestyle and techniques

 Price lived at three houses: one with his wife; another under a different name and with his mistress who aided his schemes; and a third as a centre for passing counterfeits.
 Throughout this subterfuge he invented different names and wore different disguises for each part of the scheme.
 Under his real name he was a middle-aged man "inclined to stoutness, erect, active and not bad looking, with a beaky nose, keen grey eyes, and a nutcracker chin."
 In one of his swindles he, as one persona, 'exposed' to a city merchant another of his personas who had swindled the merchant; this second persona offered to buy-off the merchant for £500 which was agreed to.
 The merchant was bought-off with a fake £1,000 note, he giving £500 back in change.
 As a disguised 'old man', he paid a grocer with a forged £50 note, and when the bank refused to honour the forgery, Price, as himself, supported the grocer in his action against the bank.

 Working in secret, he produced his own plates, paper, ink, and watermarking devices, and expertly copied cashiers' signatures.
 His first bank notes were such effective imitations that they were paid without concern.
 Suspicion was aroused after subsequent inspection during lottery draws found them forgeries, however evidence of the counterfeits at the time were only within these lotteries.
 The directors of the Bank of England advertised in newspapers offering rewards, and employed detectives to find the forger, or what they believed was a well organized large gang.